hyperledger/caliper/CONTRIBUTING.md

 ## Caliper Structure
 Caliper is modularised under `packages` into the following components:

-### caliper-samples
-This contains samples that may be run using the caliper-cli, and extended to include more adaptor scenarios.
-The package contains the following folders:
-- benchmark: contains benchmark configuration files
-- src: contains smart contracts to be tested
-- network: contains blockchain (network) configuration files

 ### caliper-cli
 This is the Caliper CLI that enables the running of a benchmark and interaction with zookeeper clients/services.